justinfarrelldev/Thor-Game-Engine/README.md

 # Thor Game Engine
- The Thor Game Engine, created with Typescript.
+ The Thor web-based Game Engine, created with Typescript.

 # Purpose
 Thor is meant to be used to create small, lightweight web games (such as gacha games and